 Give Other Drivers Plenty of Space: In the event that the driver in front of you comes to a hard stop, gets in a collision, or the speed decreases unexpectedly, having a good amount of distance between you and the next car is a safe means of prevention.
 It’s best practice to be three seconds from the next car’s position.

-Drive Slower In Difficult Weather Conditions: Rain, fog, wind, and other weather extremes make it difficult for drivers to balance the road, the other vehicles, and the weather’s impact at the same time.
+Drive Slower In Difficult Weather Conditions: As noted by the accident lawyers at Shaw Cowart rain, fog, wind, and other weather extremes make it difficult for drivers to balance the road, the other vehicles, and the weather’s impact at the same time.
 In these conditions, always but especially when you aren’t used to harsh weather, slow down and drive at what feels like a safe pace given your environment.
-Otherwise, you could find yourself in a rollover accident, which Athens car accidents lawyers note as being the most common cause of death in accidents.
+Otherwise, you could find yourself in a rollover accident.